quantonium/ergw_tarball/README.md

 	vrf.script - Script to configure VRFs
 	ergw-gtp-c-node.config - erGW config file
 	README.md - This file containing instructions to configure and run erGW
+	ergw0424.tar - A tar archive of build and run time environment of erGW.

 3. Copy rebar3 from current directory to a directory that is in your PATH (~/bin as an example)